-Unless agreed otherwise with you, this timescale should be no longer than 10 working days from the date of the email.

-- 5.1.5 Exceptionally, where you feel unable to approach the person(s) concerned, you may ask the Student Engagement Manager to put your complaint and act as a spokesperson on your behalf.
-However, we cannot investigate properly, respond appropriately or have a right of reply if a complainant remains anonymous and it may not, therefore, be possible to deal with the matter in a way that is satisfactory to all parties. - 5.1.6 Where you have been unable to arrange a meeting within a reasonable amount of time (5 working days would be normal) of contacting the person(s) concerned, or no acceptable resolution has been received within 10 working days following a meeting (unless you have agreed otherwise), you should email the person(s) advising them you will be making a formal complaint. - 5.1.7 The informal stage ends when one of the following applies: - (a) A remedy that is acceptable to you has been put forward and you consider the matter resolved. - (b) You are not satisfied with the remedy proposed within 15 working days (or whatever longer period was agreed) of your informal meeting with the person(s) to whom you complained. - (c) You have been unable to arrange a meeting with the person(s) concerned within 5 working days of your contacting them or not received a response to your initial email. - 5.1.8 A record of the informal resolution stage will be kept on the Informal Resolution Complaints Form see Appendix 1. - 5.1.9 The staff member will send the Informal Resolution Complaints Form to the Head of HRRC, who will record anonymised details on the Complaints Log.
+- Unless agreed otherwise with you, this timescale should be no longer than 10 working days from the date of the email. - 5.1.4 Where you have been unable to arrange a meeting within a reasonable amount of time (10 working days would be normal) of contacting the person(s) concerned, or no acceptable resolution has been received within 15 working days following a meeting (unless you have agreed otherwise), you should email the person(s) advising them you will be making a formal complaint. - 5.1.5 The informal stage ends when one of the following applies: - (a) A remedy that is acceptable to you has been put forward and you consider the matter resolved. - (b) You are not satisfied with the remedy proposed within 20 working days (or whatever longer period was agreed) of your informal meeting with the person(s) to whom you complained. - (c) You have been unable to arrange a meeting with the person(s) concerned within 5 working days of your contacting them or not received a response to your initial email. - 5.1.6 A record of the informal resolution stage will be kept on the Informal Resolution Complaints Form see Appendix 1. - 5.1.7 The staff member will send the Informal Resolution Complaints Form to the Head of HRRC, who will record anonymised details on the Complaints Log.

-5.2 Formal Stage
+5.2 Stage 2 - Formal Stage